-Thank you for considering volunteering at the Denver Firefighters Museum.
+Thank you for considering volunteering with the Denver Firefighters Museum!
 We believe that volunteers are a very special and valuable resource.
 We also recognize that without volunteers we could not offer the quality and variety of programming that we do.
 Therefore, we greatly appreciate the time and commitment that volunteers give.
-It is our sincere hope, that if you decide to volunteer, you will have a meaningful experience that connects you to your community and its people.
+It is our sincere hope that you will have a meaningful experience here that connects you to your community.

-If you are interested in any of the below opportunities, please contact Athena Lansing, Volunteer Coordinator, at firstname.lastname@example.org
+If you are interested in any of the opportunities below, please contact us at email@example.com

 We Need Your Help With: